 Alyson Dalton - Jamestown, NY - Alyson was born in Australia she has a great love for nature and the great outdoors, as a family we love to spend as much time outdoors just walking through the woods, playing in the creek, or going to our local Audubon.
 Alyson is in the 5th grade at southwestern Elementary school, in Jamestown NY and this is her 7th year at the pilgrimage in which she has learned so much from others.
 Alyson wants all kids to love the nature and earth as much as she does.

-Kristen DiGioia - Phoenixville, PA - Kristen has worked for the past 4 years as the Naturalist/Camp Counselor at Great Valley Nature Center in Charlestown, Pennsylvania.
+Kristen DiGioia – Pheonixville, PA – Kristen has worked for 4 years as the Naturalist/Camp Counselor at the Great Valley Nature Center in Charlestown, Pennsylvania.
 Se has a life long interest in environmental issues and education.

 Angie Driscoll - West Seneca, NY - Angie has her bachelor’s degree in Biology with a minor in Environmental Studies from SUNY Geneseo, and got my masters in Botany at Miami University of Ohio, conducting spatial studies on invasive plants for her thesis.
 While at Miami, she taught a field botany course.
 After grad school, she worked at WNY Partnership for Regional Invasive Species Management, primarily conducting surveys and managing invasive plants.
 Angie also taught a Great Lakes Education Program through Cradle Beach in various Buffalo schools.
 She currently work as a Wetland Technician at the NYS Department of Environmental Conservation, focusing on wetland permit compliance and conducting wetland delineations.